 Clovis, CA, USA

-Mr. Noll is a full time peacemaker and mediator, specializing in difficult, complex, and intractable conflicts.
+Mr. Noll is a full-time peacemaker and a mediator, specializing in difficult, complex, and intractable conflicts.
 He is an adjunct professor of law and has a Masters Degree in Peacemaking and Conflict Studies.
 He is AV-rated and was a business and commercial trial lawyer for 22 years before turning to peacemaking.
 He is a Fellow of the International Academy of Mediators, a Distinguished Fellow of the American College of Civil Trial Mediators and on the American Arbitration Association panel of mediators and arbitrators.
 Mr. Noll was one of the first U.S. mediators certified under the international mediator standards established by the International Mediation Institute.
 He is listed in the Who’s Who of International Commercial Mediators.